Roxanne Dryden-Edwards, MD

 As opposed to suicidal behavior, self-mutilation is defined as deliberately hurting oneself without meaning to cause one's own death.
 Examples of self-mutilating behaviors include cutting any part of the body, usually of the wrists.
 Self-tattooing is also considered self-mutilation.
 Other self-injurious behaviors include self-burning, head banging, pinching, and scratching.

 Physician-assisted suicide is defined as ending the life of a person who is terminally ill in a way that is either painless or minimally painful for the purpose of ending suffering of the individual.
 It is also called euthanasia and mercy killing.
 In 1997, the United States Supreme Court ruled against endorsing physician-assisted suicide as a constitutional right but allowed for individual states to enact laws that permit it to be done.
-As of 2011, Oregon, Washington, Vermont, and Montana were the only states with laws in effect that authorized physician-assisted suicide.
+As of 2014, Oregon, Washington, and Vermont were the only states with laws in effect that authorized physician-assisted suicide.
 Physician-assisted suicide seems to be less offensive to people compared to assisted suicide that is done by a nonphysician, although the acceptability of both means to end life tends to increase as people age and with the severity of medical illness and the number of times the person who desires their own death repeatedly asks for such assistance.

 Medically Reviewed by a Doctor on 4/16/2015

 Suicide - Causes Question: Did you know someone who committed suicide?
 Please share your story.

 Suicide - Symptoms and Signs Question: Did you recognize signs that a friend or loved one was suicidal?
 What did you do?